How To Ace Email Marketing for Legal Businesses

 Pro Tip: After building your email list, make sure to prune it, always.
 Run tests frequently and see which email addresses are disengaged and which are the ones not working at all.
+Using an accurate email verification tool like Voila Norbert will increase your deliverability and open rates.
 Remove the latter entirely and inform the former that you’re about to unsubscribe them.
 The last thing you want is for people to mark you as spam and harm your deliverability rates.

 Segment and Personalize

 Law firms don’t provide just one type of service, but a wide variety of them.
 So, it’s only logical for your email list members to have different needs regarding your email marketing campaigns.

 Make sure to segment your mailing list into smaller bits and pieces by using demographics such as age, gender, location, or even your website’s triggers that can determine what a prospect was more interested in.

 By segmenting and personalizing your email marketing campaigns, you’re not only boosting your content strategy; you’re showing content to people that are interested in seeing it.
 This encourages engagement and will create repeaters down the line.